vuejs/test-utils/docs/api/index.md

 ### shallow

-Stubs out out all child components from the component.
+Stubs out all child components from the component.

 **Signature:**